Posted June 20, 2014

-While many people outside of IT now have at least some idea of what Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait. is, they may also have some misconceptions.
+While many people outside of IT now have at least some idea of what Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. is, they may also have some misconceptions.
 In this article, we debunk five common myths.

 1) Websites With Locks in the Browser are Safe

 The small lock icons that appear in the top left of the browser bar when you visit a website only mean that the communication between your browser and the website is encrypted – that an algorithm is used to keep your private information private.
 Encrypting websites is not limited to lawful businesses, however.
 Criminals can also encrypt websites, so don’t trust a website just because it has a lock and appears to support encrypted communications.